-Some drivers of exceedances are evident in 2019-2020 data without the more detailed approach.
-For example, the annual spring melt event likely represents the most important driver of timing of elevated metals concentrations in spring, because the meltwater contains months of particulate accumulation collected throughout the winter months.
-Additionally, a period of liquid precipitation following a long drought in summer is also a likely driver of spikes in metals concentrations, as accumulated particles are flushed in to the watershed.
+Some drivers of exceedances are suggested for 2019-2020 data without the more detailed approach previously discussed.
+For example, the annual spring melt event likely represents an important driver of timing of elevated metals concentrations in spring, because the meltwater contains months of particulate accumulation collected throughout the winter months.
+Additionally, a period of precipitation following a long drought in summer may also be a driver of spikes in metals concentrations, as accumulated particles are flushed into the watershed.

+Research recommendations